Kids dropped off at school? Check. Errands run to Macy’s, Whole Foods, and the other three places on your list? Check.

 - Macy’s, Kohl’s, Neiman Marcus, Sears, Bealls, Bloomingdale’s, J.C.
 Penney

 Let’s get geeky.
-We have a modest annual fee (after your $0 introductory first year) and 3 different tiers of rewards, as well as a sign-up bonus.
+We have a modest annual fee, 3 different tiers of rewards, and a sign-up bonus.

 So far in this review for the Blue Cash Preferred® Card from American Express, we’ve discussed the benefits to the ideal cardholder.
 Now, let’s put some numbers behind it.